duncombe/wikis/Development-of-Test-Themes.md

 <a name="scenario2"/>

-##Scenario 2: Continental Shelf Use Case Scenario:
+##Scenario 2: Continental Shelf Use Case

 The Cold Pool is a distinctive along-shelf band of remnant winter bottom water over the mid and outer continental shelf peculiar to the area between the Northeast Peak of Georges Bank and Cape Hatteras that, beginning in April and May each year is defined by its low temperature after the water column stratifies due to increased solar insolation, local fresh water runoff, and reduced wind mixing.
 Because the Cold Pool is bottom-trapped, it is virtually undetectable by ocean surface remote sensing measurements.
 Thus existing pictures of Cold Pool distribution are aliased and incomplete and so one of the most poorly understood major MAB features.
 The dynamics in this water masses has a disproportionately large role in structuring the biogeochemistry and ecology of the Mid-Atlantic continental shelf.
 For example the cold pool defines the thermal refuge provided by the Cold Pool for cold-water fisheries species.
 This water masses also is directly relevant to the tropical storm and hurricane intensity.